 Addiction and drug use have always been popular topics in television shows, especially within the last decade.
-Fictional storylines of substance use disorder and recovery in TV demonstrate to viewers the negative consequences that addiction can cause in one’s life, as well as how much work recovery is for those who struggle with addiction.
-When shows include stories of addiction in a respectful and tasteful way, they help break stigma surrounding the disease.
+Fictional storylines of substance use disorders and recovery in TV demonstrate to viewers the negative consequences that addiction can cause in one’s life, as well as how much work recovery is for those who struggle with addiction.
+When shows include stories of addiction respectfully and tastefully, they help break stigma surrounding the disease.
 Let’s check out seven popular shows that reference addiction.

 This Is Us